regular/html-select/readme.markdown

 usage: html-select SELECTOR OPTIONS

-  Given a newline-separated json stream of html tokenize output on stdin, print matching tags as newline-separated json on stdout.
+  Given a newline-separated json stream of html tokenize output on stdin, print content below matching html tokens as json on stdout.

 OPTIONS are:

-  -i, --inside   Print the inner html content at matching selectors.
+  -r, --raw   Instead of printing html token data as json, print the html
+              directly.

 ```